iqrahadian/sma-metro/README.md

 ## code structure/ideas
 1. card is an object holding balance & transaction data, but should not modify it's own information
-2. all data changes executed by PaymentGateway class, as it's represent a payment services
+2. all data changes executed by PaymentGateway class, it's represent a payment services
 3. I add 3 digit number for error code identifier, will be printed when error arised, representing a card tap machine that can only show limited information

 ## object/class description